andrewnessinjim/front-end-web-starter-kit/README.md

 5. You're done!
 Based on which http server you used, navigate to `index.html` in your browser and you should see the development version of the application.

+6. Be sure to replace the contents of the `README.md` file before you make your initial commit.

 ---

 ### Other Options